rpitns/cctv/README.md

 Save and exit your file.

-Download or create the `conf` and `html` directories.
+Download or create the `conf`, `html` and `certs` directories.
 These will be copied over to your image.

 `:~/nginx $ docker build --no-cache -t <YOUR DOCKER ID>/<IMAGE NAME>:<TAGS> .`